 In holding my breath I have learnt that I can hold my ground.
 I used to think of myself as a panicked, flailing kind of person.
 I’ve learnt that I’m a lot calmer than I realise.
 I think of myself, holding my breath, staring at the ceiling, trying to see how far I can count until my chest burns, or my vision blurs.
 I just lie there, not gasping, perfectly at peace.
 Partly because of this, I know that if need be, whatever else life throws at me, more often than not, all I’ll ever have to do is hold my breath, and lie perfectly still until it passes.

 But I also felt really lonely this year.
 Which is a first.
 I don’t feel lonely—perks of being an introvert I guess.
 Two, maybe three, times this year though, I lay curled in bed, my knees on my chest, an echoing emptiness in my soul.
 It’s an emotion I don’t know what to do with.
 It’s a strange presence, it’s outline dark and piercing.
 It’s a thunderous dispersing of everything familiar.
-It only leaves behind a scattered screech.
+Leaving behind only a scattered screech.
 Maybe this is the part of the pandemic that got to me—a painful need to see and hold my people.

 I want a lot of things for the coming year.
 But nothing more than human connection.
 Touch.
 To feel a friend’s hand in mine.
 The giddiness of having something in common with a stranger.
 The vast possibility of a new friendship.
 To look someone in the eye and see my reflection.